Black Empowerment and Excellence at SAIT (BEES)

 Goals

-Facilitate access to and distribution of ongoing resources which address challenges in the Black community while meeting the social, emotional, academic and cultural needs of Black students and employees.
+Advocacy: Facilitate access to and distribution of ongoing resources that address challenges in the Black community while meeting Black students' and employees' social, emotional, academic and cultural needs.

-Host events that celebrate the historical and present contributions of Black people in Canadian culture and society.
+Acknowledge and inspire: Host events that celebrate Black people's historical and present contributions to Canadian culture and society.

 Definitions and understanding